By Sarah Burchard

 Important: Omitting the ʻokina or mispronouncing it can completely change the meaning of a word.
 Respecting the ʻokina shows cultural awareness.

-Another important pronunciation marker in the Hawaiian language is the kahakō (a macron or horizontal line above a vowel).
+Another important pronunciation marker in the Hawaiian language is the kahakō, which is a macron or horizontal line above a vowel.
 It signals that the vowel should be pronounced longer and often with greater emphasis.
 The kahakō can change the meaning of a word entirely, so it’s essential to get it right.

 It’s a horizontal line placed over a vowel: ā, ē, ī, ō, ū